How Often Do You Weigh Yourself?

 Of all the negatives associated with this kind of behavior (causes unhealthy eating and workout behaviors; negative affects your mood and mental/emotional health; just to name two) the one that’s at the top of list, and this I can tell you for sure is:

-✅ that you’re sleeping more soundly
+✅ You’re sleeping more soundly.

-✅ that you’ve perhaps stopped snoring
+✅ You’ve perhaps stopped snoring.

-✅ that your rings and watch are loser for the same reason
+✅ Your rings and watch are loose.

-✅ that you have more energy
+✅ You have more energy.

-✅ that you have more mental retention
+✅ You have more mental retention.

-✅ that you’re more productive professionally
+✅ You’re more productive professionally.

-✅ that your skin looks better
+✅ Your skin looks better.

-✅ that your hair feels better
+✅ Your hair feels better.

-✅ that your nails are stronger
+✅ Your nails are stronger.

-✅ that your feet aren’t swollen
+✅ Your feet aren’t swollen.

-✅ that blood work results are better
+✅ Blood work results are better.

-✅ that medications have been lowered
+✅ Medications have been lowered

 . . . and the list goes on.

-True weight loss is measured over a week’s time – not every day, not every 2 days, etc. The complete digestion process for an average adult takes up to 48 hours (more, for larger people).
+True weight loss is measured over a week’s time – not every day, not every 2 days, etc. The complete digestive process for an average adult takes up to 48 hours (more, for larger people).
 When you step on the scale it’s the result of what you’ve eaten 2-3 days back!
 If you “lose it” on a Saturday night, weigh in the morning and see you haven’t gained any weight, you thank your lucky stars and get back on track that day.
 But, lo and behold, you’re up 2 pounds on Monday.
 THAT is the result of what you did two days prior.

 I see clients 2-3 times a week (M/W/F).
 They weigh in on the same scale and most, given their schedules, usually come in at the same time of day or evening.
 (I do the same with my long-distance clients who weigh-in twice a week on the same home scale on the same mornings each week.)
 Still, I don’t compare their weight on a Wednesday to the Monday two days prior.
-The true measure of how they did is by comparing their Monday weight to last Monday’s weight; Wednesday’s to last Wednesday, etc. That is true weight loss.
+The true measure of how they did is by comparing their Monday weight to last Monday’s weight; Wednesday to last Wednesday, etc. That is true weight loss.

 Yes, of course, at some point, stepping on the scale is a good way to remind yourself where you are, and to help you maintain a healthy weight.
 Even then, as I do with my Maintenance clients, pick just one day of the week, two at most (and I suggest Friday or Monday, before and/or after the weekend), and that’s it.
 Week-to-week, same day, same time (or as close to it as possible) gives you an honest assessment of where you are.
 During the weight loss process, however, the best way to disappoint yourself on a regular basis is to check your weight frequently.